 I’m not convinced that Hargreaves has been shallow over the list as some have made out.
-Hargreaves, like many other distributors will have asked Terry for a deal, but when a fund is popular it doesn’t need to chase flows by seeking best-mates deals.
+Hargreaves, like many other distributors, will have asked Terry for a deal, but when a fund is popular it doesn’t need to chase flows by seeking best-mates deals.
 And if it gives in to one distributor. the have-nots pester to join the group or won’t play any more if they can’t (the fund industry can be so childish at times…).

 Whatever else is said, Hargreaves has been consistent.
 Fundsmith Equity has never been on a Hargreaves recommended list, so it wasn’t ‘dropped from the squad’ as happened to the Fidelity Special Situations fund.
 The original 2003 Wealth 150 list was based on performance, but over the last few years ‘value’ has been mentioned more prominently, and even more so since the platform study paper.
-Value here means overall fund cost where it diminishes fund performance.
+The value here means overall fund cost where it diminishes fund performance.

 We examined the cost-adjusted returns for the Fundsmith Equity fund and one of its peers, the Lindsell Train Global Equity fund.
 Hargreaves Lansdown customers would have been better off on one, three and five-year returns with the Lindsell Train Global Equity (D).
 The Lindsell fund shows lower, more consistent volatility and higher Sharpe Ratio.
 If you were to use another lower-cost platform and the Lindsell discounted share class ‘D’ was not available, the situation may be different.
 To test our theory we looked at the cost of Fundsmith Equity and Lindsell Train Global equity funds on AJBell’s Youinvest D2C platform and got the same results.

-|Source: AJBell Youinvest|
+|Source: AJBell Youinvest

 In terms of performance, Lindsell Train is on a par with Fundsmith Equity for five-year returns and outperforms over three years and the year to date.
 The impact of cost on the overall return can obviously make a difference.
 We decided to compare the fees of the two funds on two platforms to see whether that would make a difference to overall returns.

-In summary, the Lindsell Train Global Equity fund is cheaper on both platforms — and given Hargreaves’s purchasing power — there is only a 3bps difference in price between the Lindesell Train fund on both platforms.
+In summary, the Lindsell Train Global Equity fund is cheaper on both platforms — and given Hargreaves’s purchasing power — there is only a 3bps difference in price between the Lindsell Train fund on both platforms.
 As ever investors, need to look at the overall cost.

 Looking at the Woodford fund, Hargreaves has been a long-term supporter of Neil as a fund manager going back to Invesco Perpetual days.
 It includes a detailed explanation in its ‘Waiting with Woodford’ article as to why Equity Income stays in, admitting the fund has performed poorly but identifying that it does well throughout the economic cycle.
-Hargreaves markets the outperformance of their Wealth 50 list by sector and will therefore be ruthless with any underperforming fund, even Woodford’s.
+Hargreaves markets the outperformance of their Wealth 50 list by sector and will, therefore, be ruthless with any underperforming fund, even Woodford’s.

 High platform charge

-Some of the blowback about the Fundsmith Equity fund concerned the non-discounted 0.95% fund charge, which drew comment about Hargreaves’s platform charge which is high and hasn’t come down despite the platform’s large size (£94bn in Q318).
+Some of the blowbacks about the Fundsmith Equity fund concerned the non-discounted 0.95% fund charge, which drew comment about Hargreaves’s platform charge which is high and hasn’t come down despite the platform’s large size (£94bn in Q318).
 CEO, Chris Hill, hit back with a comment about advisers’ premium pricing compared to the all-in cost of Hargreaves and said that it had used its negotiating might to bring down the cost of investing — as we saw above — but it was probably unwise to attack advisers since Hargreaves has its own advice arm.